World Trade Center controlled demolition conspiracy theories: NIST report

 In 2002, the National Institute of Standards and Technology (NIST) began a general investigation into the collapse of the World Trade Center but soon made a decision to focus first on the collapse of the Twin Towers.
 A draft version of its final report on the collapse of 7 WTC was released in August 2008.
 The agency has attributed the slowness of this investigation to the complexity of the computer model it used, which simulated the collapse from the moment it begins all the way to the ground; and NIST says the time taken on the investigation into 7 WTC is comparable to the time taken to investigate an aircraft crash.
 The agency also says another 80 boxes of documents related to 7 WTC were found and had to be analyzed.
 These delays fueled suspicion among those already questioning the validity of the September 11 attacks that the agency was struggling to come up with a plausible conclusion.

 NIST released its final report on the collapse of 7 World Trade Center on November 20, 2008.
 Investigators used videos, photographs and building design documents to come to their conclusions.
 The investigation could not include physical evidence as the materials from the building lacked characteristics allowing them to be positively identified and were therefore disposed of prior to the initiation of the investigation.
 The report concluded that the building's collapse was due to the effects of the fires which burned for almost seven hours.
-The fatal blow to the building came when the 13th floor collapsed, weakening a critical steel support column that led to catastrophic failure, and extreme heat caused some steel beams to lose strength, causing further failures throughout the buildings until the entire structure succumbed.
+The fatal blow to the building came when the 13th floor collapsed, weakening a critical steel support column that led to catastrophic failure, and extreme heat caused some steel beams to lose strength, causing further failures throughout the building until the entire structure succumbed.
 Also cited as a factor was the collapse of the nearby towers, which broke the city water main, leaving the sprinkler system in the bottom half of the building without water.